There are three simple steps you need to take in order to get a good USD-EUR exchange rate:

 get for your transaction, luckily we can also use this same rate to determine how good a deal a rate that a provider offers you actually is.

-USD to EUR calculator to convert currency amounts using the latest mid-market exchange rates.
+You can use our USD to EUR currency converter to calculate equivalent amounts in each currency using the latest mid-market exchange rates.

 Then choose your transaction type for specific U.S. dollar cross rates and reviews of leading foreign exchange providers versus the Banks.